 Deep and shallow breathing

-Sit in your chair or lie down on a mat (tricky if you’re at work!).
+Sit in your chair or lie down on a mat (tricky if you’re at work).
 Put one hand on your chest, and take a deep breath as you make that hand rise and fall.
 Then move that hand to your stomach and do it again.
 Try to keep your stomach rising and falling while your chest remains still.
 Do it for 6 to 8 breaths and then breathe in through your chest and belly at the same time.
 Fill the space from your diaphragm all the way up through your chest with air, which loosens the muscles and tissues around your lungs, easing your breathing.

 Breathe out stress

 To slow down your heart rate and reduce stress during anxiety-inducing situations, inhale deeply and slowly.
 Then place your top front teeth on your bottom lip and exhale slowly through your teeth.
 Take twice as much time to exhale as you took to inhale, then pause and repeat.
 By exhaling through your teeth, you can slow down your breath even more, settle your mind, slow your heart rate, and calm your entire being.
-Note: this also works well when negotiating with a toddler or erroneous spouse.

 Release tension